 Next the attorney is asked to look at the "Seldom Valued" and "Never Valued" columns.
 It is not unusual to find a variety of cards representing values associated—in the popular mind at least—with being a lawyer: work under pressure, influence others, make decisions, fast pace, status, power and authority, and competition are some frequently seen examples.
 Why?
 Perhaps because to a great extent these values are easily met in the practice of law, and therefore lawyers who hold them are less likely to seek the help of a legal recruiter.
 In fact a lawyer who puts these values into the "Never Valued" or "Seldom Valued" category will likely find the practice of law very stressful.

 Next I ask my attorney to look at the "Always Valued" and "Often Valued" columns.
-Do several of the cards seem to be about the same thing, different aspects of the same theme?
+Do several of the cards seem to be about the same thing, or different aspects of the same theme?

 The answer is invariably yes.
 So I tell the attorney to pull out the cards from these two columns and arrange them into subgroups according to the theme expressed.
 I do not make any suggestions: different people will see different themes, and what is important here is what the attorney sees.
 Usually the attorney will end up with from three to seven groups of cards, with anywhere from two to ten or so cards in each group.
 Sometimes there are a few "floaters"—cards that do not easily fit into any group but may still represent an important value.